katkapsasky/hangman/README.md

 - [Github](https://github.com/) to securely store my code online
 - [Git](https://git-scm.com/) for version control
 - [Heroku](https://dashboard.heroku.com/) for deploying the app
+- [Lucid](https://www.lucidchart.com/pages/) for creating a flowchart to work through the game's logic

 ### Language and Modules
 - [Python](https://www.python.org/) for creating and running the Hangman game